‘Bold And The Beautiful’ Spoilers: Steffy Worries About Hope Obsessing Over Her Baby

-Bold and the Beautiful spoilers for Monday, February 11 teases that Steffy Forrester (Jacqueline MacInnes Wood) will have some valid concerns about her newborn baby.
+Bold and the Beautiful spoilers for Monday, February 11, tease that Steffy Forrester (Jacqueline MacInnes Wood) will have some valid concerns about her newborn baby.
 The mother of two will begin to worry if it was wise to allow Hope Logan Spencer (Annika Noelle) a second visit with Phoebe so soon after she lost her Beth, per She Knows Soaps.

-Hope and Steffy’s relationship is a complicated one which was exacerbated when Steffy adopted a baby girl Phoebe (Rosalind Aune and Isabella De Armas) shortly after Hope lost her own child during childbirth.
-Hope has been grieving Beth and has been inconsolable over the last few weeks.
+Hope and Steffy’s relationship is a complicated one, a reality which was exacerbated when Steffy adopted a baby girl, Phoebe (Rosalind Aune and Isabella De Armas) shortly after Hope lost her own infant during childbirth.
+Hope has been grieving over Beth, and has been inconsolable over the last few weeks.

-However, when Hope met the baby everything changed for her.
-Hope was immediately calmer and was clearly smitten with the infant child.
-She loved spending time with Phoebe so much that she wanted to visit her again.
+However, when Hope met the baby — everything changed for her.
+Hope was immediately calmer, and was clearly smitten with the infant child.
+She loved spending time with Phoebe, so much so that she wanted to visit her again.
 She told Liam Spencer (Scott Clifton) that, “I just want to hold that baby.”

 Steffy welcomed Liam and Hope into her home.
-They were both concerned that Hope wanted to spend time with the baby and were scared that it would just open old wounds.
+They were both concerned that Hope wanted to spend time with the baby, and were scared that it would just open old wounds.
 Hope assured them that being around the girls was good for her.

 Today on #BoldandBeautiful, Liam is cautious when Hope asks if they can visit Phoebe together. pic.twitter.com/LpHeKlEt7K